 - 4 pounds fresh tomatoes, roughly chopped (approximately 14-16 roma tomatoes)

 - 2 bay leaves

 - salt and pepper to taste

-- Heat oil in a large pot over medium heat.
+- Heat olive oil in a large pot over medium heat.

 - Add onions and garlic and sauté until onion is translucent, about 3 minutes.